Lasoloz/solidjs-modal-context/README.md

 export default MySimpleModal;
 ```

-If you are using TypeScript, then you must provide the `ModalProps` type for the props parameter.
+If you use TypeScript, you must provide the `ModalProps` type for the props parameter.

 ```tsx
 import { ModalProps } from "solidjs-modal-context";